ParaDevOne/snake/README.md

 ### Planned Version - 1.9
 - 🛠️ **Configuration**
-  - Add support for external config files
+  - Add support for external configuration files
   - Allow loading configs from `./Data/configuration.json`
   - Validate and apply configs at runtime
   - Document available configuration options
   - Add an external app for config management
+  - Automatic recorder that spits out GIFs upon breaking a record.
+  "Seed codes": Share a level seed + compact replay (list of inputs) for asynchronous challenges.

 ### Concept Version
+- 🎆 **Additional Game Modes**
+  - Time trial
+  - Arcade mode
+  - & update actual game modes
+  - Survival Elements: Transform the game into a survival experience.
+The snake has an energy bar that depletes over time and can only be recharged by eating.
+Different types of "food" will be introduced, some nutritious and others poisonous.

 - 🔧 **Global Translation**
   - Translation of comments, logs, game menus...
   - JSON files with translations under `./Data/lang`
   - Multi-language support

-- 🎆 **Additional Game Modes**
-  - Time trial
-  - Arcade mode

 - 👥 **Multiplayer Mode**
   - Local split-screen

 ## 🛠️ Development